anshhh1269-cmd/SpotiFi/README.md

 Then, the processed data will be transferred to the ILI9341 display controller in order to update the text and graphics on the screen.
 When you press any of the physical buttons, a reverse command will be sent to the Spotify server through the corresponding GPIO input.

+# 3D Model Sponsorship

+My 3D Model was carefully and accurately printed as a sponsorship from JUSTWAY.
+The process of ordering and the details of the shipping made this ordering pretty easy.
+To look at my actual printed 3D enclosure and more info, please click the link. **[Sponsorship Info :) ](https://github.com/anshhh1269-cmd/SpotiFi/blob/main/sponsorship.md)**

 # The 3D Model

 <img width="1350" height="737" alt="image" src="https://github.com/user-attachments/assets/5c7360f4-011d-4415-b2c5-eb6379cba8a4" />